Iron City Brewing Company: Post-prohibition

 By 1977, Pittsburgh Brewing Company was one of just 49 breweries left in the U.S.A.
 To rebound from difficult years, the brewery introduced a new light beer, Iron City Light — or IC Light.
 IC Light's aggressive marketing campaign targeted the young beer drinker.
 Both men and women enjoyed the new beer, which quickly captured 80 percent of the local light-beer market.
-IC Light’s popularity apparently also heightened the sales of regular Iron City beer, as it regained the position of southwestern Pennsylvania’s favorite beer.
+IC Light's popularity apparently also heightened the sales of regular Iron City beer, as it regained the position of southwestern Pennsylvania's favorite beer.

 In 1986, Pittsburgh Brewing Company was acquired and merged with Alan Bond's Bond Brewing Holdings Ltd. of Perth, Western Australia, and two years later he integrated Pittsburgh Brewing into the structure of its corporate sister, G. Heileman Brewing Company.
 They were again separated in 1991 when A. Bond, suffering financially, sold Heileman, and he gave up the Pittsburgh brewery the next year to western Pennsylvania entrepreneur Michael Carlow, who made it a subsidiary of his Pittsburgh Food & Beverage Company.

 When Carlow was forced to relinquish control of the brewery because of PNC Bank's allegations of fraud that would lead to his imprisonment, Pittsburgh native Joseph Piccirilli gained ownership of the brewery.
 The investment group J. Piccirilli represented, Keystone Brewing Company, closed the $29.4 million purchase September 12, 1995, at a hearing in U.S. bankruptcy court, showing a new commitment to Pittsburgh Brewing Company's products.

 Piccirilli was dedicated to moving the brewery into the 21st century.
 He prompted many new ideas, most notably the aluminum bottle.
 However, the company struggled with labor issues and a sharp decline in sales.
 (PBC had been hovering around the 1 million barrel production mark, even through rough financial times).
 After producing fewer than 400,000 barrels in 2005, the company filed for Chapter 11 bankruptcy.

 Brand relaunch

 In 2007, the brewery was purchased and brought out of bankruptcy by Unified Growth Partners.
 They returned the brewery to its original name, "Iron City Brewing Company", and planned a rebound to full production.

 In May 2009, Iron City Brewing signed a deal with the City Brewing Company to begin use the former Rolling Rock Latrobe Brewing Company's plant, with brewing started in June and bottling/kegging production resumed in July 2009.

 In 2018 Rosebud Mining purchased "Pittsburgh Brewing" the company brewing Iron City Beer.
 Acquiring the old facility in Lawrenceville, with plans to rebuild the blockhouse to former glory.
 Construction began in 2019, bringing the copper trimmed building back to life.

+As of 2023, production of beer has begun in the former PPG Industries Works 1 in Creighton, Pa.
+The plant closed in August, 2018 and was taken over by Rosebud.
+In addition, a distillery is now in operation on the same site.